andrewschoi/doc-spider/README.md

 # DocSpider

-AutoDoc is a tool for automatically generating documentation for JavaScript source code.
+DocSpider is a tool for automatically generating documentation for JavaScript source code.

 ## Features